RemasteredArch/sciutil/README.md

 I am writing this for my own use, but if you benefit from this library,
 I would be happy to make a stronger stability guarantee.
-You are also welcome to request features.
+You are also welcome to request features or make contributions.

-A part of these breaking changes includes possible name changes, if "sciutil" is ever to be registered or I otherwise decide there's a better name.
+A part of these breaking changes includes possible name changes, if "sciutil" is ever to be registered by someone else or I otherwise decide there's a better name.

 ## License